 from the oral tradition of India

 Several years ago I met Ram Dass at a small gathering in the San Francisco area and told him this story.
-He said that he had never heard it told this way before and I promised to send it to him.
+He said he had never heard it before and asked me to send it to him.
 This book is the fulfillment of that promise.

-I originally created an AUDIO VERSION of the story.
-The book is the printed version of that effort.
-For illustrations I used Indian Miniature Paintings from the vast amount of art that surrounds the Ramayana, including Indian miniatures from the Mughals, Indian Devotional Art and old Poster Art from India.
+The ePUB book includes the printed and illustrated version of that story as well as other tales that embroider and enrich the original.
+For illustrations, I drew from the vast amount of art that surrounds the Ramayana: Indian Miniature Paintings including Mughal, Indian Devotional Art, and old Poster Art from India.

-Taken from the oral tradition of India, this particular story has not been written down before.
-It is a very small part of Hanuman's adventures in the Ramayana and presents a consideration of the nature of life and reincarnation.
-It is a wonderful story for children as well as adults, and has a glossary at the back of the book for names and terms the reader may not understand.
+Taken from the oral tradition of India, as far as I know, this story has not been written down before and is but a small part of Hanuman's adventures in the Ramayana.
+It presents the nature of an individual’s life in the wider context of reincarnation and is a wonderful story for children as well as adults.

 The book is written in such a way that it explores individuals, philosophies, and terms of the Indian tradition of Religion and spirituality along with the Ramayana, Ram Dass, and Neem Karoli Baba.

 The ePub is 400 pages in length and full of pictures from the Indian tradition of art surrounding the Ramayana.
 It has picture galleries, and audio stories, including the Hanuman Chalisa and other kirtans.
 There are (2) Videos/Books, as well as links to many other online articles and videos.